MMarieSchuckart/Masters_Thesis/analysis/README.md

-# Analysis Scripts for Merle's Master's Thesis
+# :closed_book: Analysis Scripts for Merle's Master's Thesis
 (last updated: December 18th 2021)

 This repository is used to collect all the scripts I wrote for my Master's thesis.